-This is also a great idea for an internal corporate fundraiser.
+A lunch fundraiser is also a great idea for an internal corporate fundraiser.
 If you work for a large organization with numerous employees, this is an easy way to raise funds for cause marketing programs or to support a local non-profit.
-You can send an internal email to employees and ask them to participate simply by purchasing a lunch!
-They can even order their lunches online and pick them up during a set time in the cafeteria.
+You can send an internal email to employees and ask them to participate simply by purchasing a lunch.
+They can even order their lunches online and pick them up during a set time in the cafeteria or at the receptionist desk.
 You can also consider partnering with a catering company to offer hot lunches for your fundraiser.
 Create a page of your website that explains the cause of the event and lists the lunch menu.
 People can sign-up and purchase lunches online using fundraising software.
-Then all they have to do the day of the fundraiser is bring their receipt to pick up a wonderful lunch!
+Then all they have to do the day of the fundraiser is bring their receipt to pick up a wonderful lunch.

 Before you start making lunches, be sure to carefully plan, take orders and schedule deliveries.
 The last thing you want to do is have an excess of lunches that become waste.
-You also need to carefully schedule and manage deliveries so lunches don't arrive late.
+You also need to carefully schedule and manage deliveries so lunches don’t arrive late.
 Make the lunch menu choice simple and allow people to make a few basic choices.
 For a standard boxed lunch that will be delivered, choose a menu that consists of Sandwich, Chips, Apple, Cookie and Drink.
 They can choose between turkey, ham or vegetarian sandwich.
-Price the lunch reasonably, between $5 - $10.
-Then partner with a local grocer to help make the lunches "at-cost".
-If they are making 50 lunches, their cost may only be $2 per lunch, and if you sell them for $7, you've made $250.
-You may even find a business to sponsor your fundraiser by donating lunches as a way for them to provide "free-sampling" to the local community.
-Allow them to include a coupon as part of the lunch package, which may bring future business to their establishment!
+Price the lunch reasonably, between $5 – $10.
+Then partner with a local grocer or restaurant to help make the lunches at-cost.
+If they are making 50 lunches, their cost may only be $2 per lunch.
+If you sell them for $7, you’ve made $250.
+You may even find a business to sponsor your fundraiser by donating lunches as a way for them to provide “free-sampling” to the local community.
+Allow them to include a coupon as part of the lunch package, which may bring future business to their establishment.